-How has 2018 been for you so far?
-I hope you have been preparing for the mountains, staying fit, walking and climbing in your local hills, not working too hard and relaxing with family, friends and colleagues.
+This is the Pre-Trip Newsletter for our 2023 expeditions and treks.How has the year been for you so far?
+I hope you are preparing for the mountains, staying fit, walking and climbing in your local hills, not working too hard and spending time with family, friends and colleagues.

-We send this pre-trip newsletter to you in case you are already a member, are still thinking of joining, or wish to read about how we conduct our expeditions and walks.
-Thanks in advance for telling all of your friends and colleagues about what we are trying to do, and please recall we pay you or anyone you choose a 5% cash commission when you refer your friends.
+We send this Pre-Trip Newsletter to you in case you are already a member, are still thinking of joining, or wish to read about how we conduct our expeditions and walks.
+Thanks in advance for telling all your friends and colleagues about what we are trying to do, and please recall we pay you or anyone you choose a 5% cash commission when you refer your friends.

-Please read down all of the way to the bottom of this newsletter so you do not miss anything important.
+Please read down all the way to the bottom of this newsletter so you do not miss anything important.
 Thank you very much and welcome to our team!

-E) Organizing your Nepal and Tibet Visa
+C) Organizing your Nepal Visa

-F) Preparation - what to bring
+D) Preparation - what to bring

 E) In Kathmandu (KTM) - arrival and departure

 F) Equipment and supplies for walking and climbing

-I) Sherpas and staff
+G) Sherpas and staff

-We offer a number of exciting trips this year and next, which you may review on our website at www.SummitClimb.com and www.SummitTrek.com .
-Read a short description for each trip below.
+We offer a number of exciting trips this year and next, which you may review on our website at SummitClimb.com and SummitTrek.com .
 Please ask as many questions as possible, so that we may understand one another's expectations.
 Informed team members achieve their goals with greater satisfactionand are better and safer "team players".
 We love discussing our favourite subject, MOUNTAINS, so please ask us anything.

-NOW IS THE TIME TO JOIN OUR 2018 TRIPS if you have not already.
+NOW IS THE TIME TO JOIN OUR 2023 TRIPS if you have not already.

-If you consider joining (we hope you will) please be sure to read this newsletter to the end and understand it fully.
+All climbs now feature western leaders, excellent food, the best Sherpas, and some of the finest equipment on the mountain.If you are considering joining (we hope you will) please be sure to read this newsletter to the end and understand it fully.
 Thank you.

 The three goals for our expeditions and walks are: